- Accommodation on twin sharing in the listed hotels or similar

 We provide good conditioned vehicles – mid-size sedans, SUVs, or vans, depending on the group size.
 While guides are always fluent English speakers, drivers may speak little or no English.
 Chances of getting flat tires and mechanical breakdowns are not out of the question, but our drivers are capable of taking the situation under control.
 We just need your cooperation and flexibility, when something unexpected happens during the tour.

-In Bhutan, unless we have chosen other alternatives, we will stay in moderate to best- available accommodations; in general this means small hotels with 25-30 rooms, with private bathroom with running hot and cold water.
+In Bhutan, unless you have chosen to upgrade, the tour includes decent three star hotels by local standard.
+These, in general, are small hotels with 25-30 rooms, with private bathroom with running hot and cold water.
 We do not expect our hotel to have a gift shop for "sundry" items.
-There are handful of international chain resorts such as Aman, Uma, and Taj; and some new first class-deluxe range properties such as Zhiwaling and Naksel in Paro, Termalinka , Namgay Heritage hotels have opened in Thimphu.
-We can book them for you on additional cost.
+There are handful of international chain resorts such as Aman, Uma, and Taj and Le Meridien We can book them for you on additional cost.